 Photo courtesy / Wikimedia Commons

-EPISD schools get two more weeks of break amid coronavirus concerns
+EPISD schools get additional week of break amid coronavirus concerns

 March 13, 2020